 EPA/L. Koula

-A man melts Lead metallic wastes use in the production of cooking pots, at a recycling warehouse in Koumassi, Abidjan, Ivory Coast
+A man melts Lead metallic wastes, use in the production of cooking pots, at a recycling warehouse in Koumassi, Abidjan, Ivory Coast

 It’s not just damaging for individuals.
 It also comes at a large economic cost for society at large.
 Impacts on brain development, cognitive function, and productivity affect a country’s output and earning potential.